cypress-io/cypress-documentation/content/guides/core-concepts/cypress-studio.md

 Next, the Test Runner will execute the test in isolation and pause after the last command in the test.

-<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-ready.png" alt="Cypress Studio Ready"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/extend-new-transaction-ready.png" alt="Cypress Studio Ready" no-border></DocsImage>

 Now, we can begin updating the test to create a new transaction between users.